2Kronos/Computer-Engineering-Knowledge-/README.md

 ## Overview
 This repository serves as a structured compilation of knowledge, resources, and materials gathered throughout my studies in Computer Engineering.
 It is managed using Obsidian and contains extensive documentation on topics covered in both my second- and third-year modules.
-The contents are derived from a combination of university-prescribed materials, academic textbooks, artificial intelligence resources, and supplementary online platforms such as YouTube.
+The contents are derived from a combination of university-prescribed materials, academic textbooks, artificial intelligence resources, and supplementary online platforms such as YouTube

 ## Repository Structure
 The repository is systematically organized to facilitate ease of navigation and accessibility.
 The content is divided into two primary categories based on academic year: